 Preheat the machine

-Connect the extruder to 220 V and adjust both temperatures: hot air to approximately 280 °C (536 °F) and extruder temperature to 220 °C (428 °F).
-Wait 8 to 10 minutes for stabilization.
-Do not start extruding before both temperatures have reached their setpoint.
+Connect the extruder to 220 V and set the two temperatures: hot air around 280 °C (536 °F) and extruder temperature at 220 °C (428 °F).
+Wait 8 to 10 minutes until stabilization.
+Do not start extruding before both temperatures have reached operating level.

 3